pydatasci-repos/pydatasci/README.md

 * **Local-First**<br />We empower non-cloud users: the academic/ institute HPCers, the private clouders, the remote server SSH'ers, and everyday desktop hackers - with the same quality ML tooling as present in public clouds (e.g. AWS SageMaker).<br /><br />

 * **Code-Integrated**<br />We don’t disrupt the natural workflow of users by forcing them into the confines of a GUI app or specific IDE.
-Weave automated tracking into their existing code to work alongside the existing ecosystem of data science tools.<br /><br />
+Instead, we weave automated tracking into their existing code so that *PyDataSci* is compatible with any data science toolset.<br /><br />

 * **Scale-Em-If-You-Gottem**<br />Queue many hypertuning jobs locally, or run big jobs in parallel in the cloud by setting `cloud_queue = True`.<br /><br />